 You cannot perform the qualitative analysis practical without having completed all prior required qualitative analysis labs.
-Therefore, if you miss one of the qualitative analysis labs, there is a schedule for one make-up.
-Any missed qualitative analysis labs must be made up in sequence, and within one week of the absence.
+Therefore, if you miss one of the qualitative analysis labs, at your next lab session, you will perform the missed qual lab, and do the qual labs in sequence.
+To make up the general unknown, the first practical, you will make that up on the next scheduled lab day, and you will not be able to perform lab 1.